gutnikov/dust-components/README.md

 yarn add dust-components
 ```

-### Set up component transformation ###
+### Build phase: set up component transformation ###

-To be able to use components in *dust* we have to provide custom pragma function when transforming them from jsx:
+Before components can be used - they have to be transformed with custom *pragma* function:

 ```javascript
 {